NixonSchool/AssemblyLanguageCode/README.md

 **⏱️ Pace Yourself**

-Remember, this isn't a sprint.
-Assembly is like learning to speak machine – it takes **time, REPETITION, REPETITION and patience**.
+Assembly is learning to speak to machines – it takes **time, REPETITION, REPETITION and patience**.

-When you're stuck (and trust me, you will be), we have our AI friends ChatGPT, Gemini, and Claude.
+When you're stuck, ChatGPT, Gemini, and Claude.

 For better notes, use cherrytree to open the .ctd files: